 In his bestselling book on screenwriting Into The Woods: How Stories Work and Why We Tell Them, John Yorke argues that all compelling stories share an underlying structure, no matter their format or genre.
 So what do the great storytellers of film and TV drama have to teach those who work in factual entertainment, current affairs, history/science/the arts, and documentaries – anything, in fact, that’s non-fiction?
 A new course explores what you can take from dramatic structure to create factual stories that resonate deeply with an audience.

-Nothing from May 25, 2017 to May 31, 2017.
+Nothing from July 25, 2017 to July 31, 2017.

 about 5 hours ago

 about 9 hours ago

 about 12 hours ago

 about 1 day ago